 Square footage isn’t the only factor in pricing a home.
 An agent will also look at things like condition and building materials when determining value.

-When you’re securing a home loan, the lender will need to verify square footage as well, to make sure the house is worth the price the buyer and seller have settled on.
+When you’re securing a mortgage loan, the lender will need to verify square footage as well, to make sure the house is worth the price the buyer and seller have settled on.

-Lenders send an appraiser to look at the house to spot anything else that will adversely affect the value of the home, such as cracked walls, leaky foundations, and roofs that need repair.
+Lenders send an appraiser to conduct a real estate appraisal.
+This looks at the house to spot anything else that will adversely affect the value of the home, such as cracked walls, leaky foundations, and roofs that need repair.

 If a lender’s appraiser finds discrepancies in square footage, there may be issues with a mortgage going through.
 Lenders may be unwilling to underwrite a loan for a house they think is overvalued for its size.